 - 6.1.2 Wheel cut-outs may not be more than 15 mm larger than tyre radius (Exception -scale size and/or shape wheel cut-outs).
-Wheel wells must be cut out if those on the original car were cut out.

-Rectangle max 52 x 26 mm - 6.1.3 Only one wing is allowed on the car unless the actual car had a second wing.
+Wheel wells must be cut out if those on the original car were cut out. - 6.1.3 Only one wing is allowed on the car unless the actual car had a second wing.
 The second wing must be scale within 10% in size and location.
 The wing may be not closer than 6.5 mm to any part of the body other than the tail fins or side dams.

 - 6.1.4 Maximum width: 172 mm, the wing profile must fit in a rectangle of 52mm (height) x 26 mm. - Spoilers: Max.
 Spoiler height: 25 mm, max length 35 mm.

-These dimensions include the moulded in portions of the body, the use of a gurney flap to extend the wing length is acceptable. - 6.1.5 Wing and Spoiler GT class: Only one wing is allowed on the car, maximum dimensions to be, width 165 mm, chord 50mm, unless the original car had more than one wing.
-The second wing must be to scale within 10% in size and location. - 6.2 MEASUREMENTS AND WEIGHTS - 6.2.1 LMP: Maximum overall width of the car: 172 mm (Excluding shell) Minimum weight: 730 grams. - 6.2.2 GT17.5 Minimum Wheelbase: 184 mm Maximum Wheelbase: 222 mm Maximum overall width of the car: 172 mm (Excluding shell) Minimum weight is meant ready to race including lap-counting transponder during the race/heat/final.
-Minimum weight GT class: 790 grams. - 6.2.3 Bumpers: Bumpers may be fitted but must be designed to minimise injury that could result from being hit by a car, also to reduce the risk of damage to other cars.
+These dimensions include the moulded in portions of the body, the use of a gurney flap to extend the wing length is acceptable.

+- 6.1.5 Wing and Spoiler GT class: Only one wing is allowed on the car, maximum dimensions to be, width 165 mm, chord 50mm, unless the original car had more than one wing.
+The second wing must be to scale within 10% in size and location. - 6.2 MEASUREMENTS AND WEIGHTS - 6.2.1 LMP: Maximum overall width of the car: 172 mm (Excluding shell) Minimum weight: 730 grams. - 6.2.2 GT17.5 Minimum Wheelbase: 184 mm

+Maximum Wheelbase: 222 mm

+Maximum overall width of the car: 172 mm (Excluding shell)

+Minimum weight is meant ready to race including lap-counting transponder during the race/heat/final.

+Minimum weight GT class: 790 grams.

+- 6.2.3 Bumpers: Bumpers may be fitted but must be designed to minimise injury that could result from being hit by a car, also to reduce the risk of damage to other cars.
 Rigid bumpers made from non-resilient materials such as metal are not allowed.
 Other sheet materials should have an edge radius not less than 1.5mm.
 Bumpers must not protrude of the body and being fitted in the shape of the body. - 6.3 TYRES - 6.3.1 All tyre sizes apply at the start of the race. - 6.3.2 Tyres Minimum width 13 mm.
 Maximum width 40 mm.
 The tyre width is measured at the widest part of the tread or sidewall. - 6.3.3 Any tyre diameters will be allowed.
-The diameter must be maintained over at least the minimum width of the tyre. - 6.3.4 Tyres must not be wet or greasy from additive at the start of a heat or final. - 6.3.5 Technical Inspection can demand to check the tyres prior to each start. - 7.
-PARTICULAR TO 1:10 ELECTRIC SALOON CARS - 7.1 BODIES: - 7.1.1 Only bodies that comply to the body guideline for 1:10 electric touring car bodies as per drawings in this handbook of real touring cars that have a minimum length of 420mm in the original car are allowed.
+The diameter must be maintained over at least the minimum width of the tyre. - 6.3.4 Tyres must not be wet or greasy from additive at the start of a heat or final. - 6.3.5 Technical Inspection can demand to check the tyres prior to each start.

+7. PARTICULAR TO 1:10 ELECTRIC SALOON CARS

+- 7.1 BODIES: - 7.1.1 Only bodies that comply to the body guideline for 1:10 electric touring car bodies as per drawings in this handbook of real touring cars that have a minimum length of 420mm in the original car are allowed.
 No GT or Sports car bodies allowed.
-All Touring car bodyshells to be submitted to the EFRA Bodyshell Homologation officer for approval. - 7.1.2 The rear bumper cut-line to be maximum 35 mm from track surface, as detailed in GBS drawings.
-This will be measured with the chassis on a 15.0 mm block, so based on a 5 mm ground clearance the dimension used will be 45.0 mm.
+All Touring car bodyshells to be submitted to the EFRA Bodyshell Homologation officer for approval. - 7.1.2 The rear bumper cut-line to be maximum 35 mm from the body cut line as detailed in GBS drawings